 The Origins of Abseiling

 This method of descending from a mountain can be traced back to an alpine guide by the name of Jean Charlet-Straton who led expeditions into the Alps from Chamonix, France.
 As legend has it, Charlet-Straton failed in an attempt to summit Petite Aiguille du Dru on the Mont Blanc Massif back in 1876.
 After finding himself stuck on the mountain, he had to improvise a method of getting back down safely.
 That involved using the abseil method.
-Three years later he would complete the successful summit of Petite Aiguille du Dru, and would use this method extensively on that climb.
+Three years later he would complete the successful summit of Petite Aiguille du Dru, and would use this newly-perfected method extensively throughout the climb.

-It is not only useful in emergency situations, but is a common way of getting off a mountain.
+Today, abseiling is considered an important basic skill that every climber should have in their skillset.
+It is not only useful in emergency situations, but is a common way of getting down a mountain.

+Abseiling requires a set of specialized equipment to be done safely and securely.
+That gear includes ropes of course, with most climbers employing the same ropes that they use to go up the mountain while descending too.
 Other climbing gear used for rappelling down a face include anchors for supporting the rope, descenders that allow alpinists to feed out rope in a controlled manner, and a harness that fits around the climber and works conjunction with the descender to slowly lower the person back down the cliff.